sunilabrahamindia/sunilabraham/sunil/events-organised.md

 - 8 January 2017: Rankathon on Digital Rights (CIS office, New Delhi).

 ## 2018
-- 19 January 2018: null Bangalore Meet: Special Session on Digital Identity and Privacy (CIS, Bengaluru).
+- 19 January 2018: Bangalore Meet: Special Session on Digital Identity and Privacy (CIS, Bengaluru).
 Sunil Abraham gave a talk.

 ## See also
 - [Events Participated by Sunil Abraham](/sunil/events-participated)